 - One party abandons his or her partner for no good reason;

 - One spouse, through no fault of his or her own, decides to move out.

 Before filing for separation, a couple should check a few things first.
 First of all, spouses should make sure that they are legally married and that they have been residents of the state for at least three months before the date mentioned in their petition.
 Temporary separation orders are valid for one year from a hearing date, until someone decides to start a divorce process, or until spouses decide to get back together.

 Do you have to File for Separation Before Divorce?

 No, as there is no such rule.
 You may choose to get separated first to try and make amends.
 However, it is only logical if you are planning to reconcile in the end.
 If your decision to end a marriage is final, it makes more sense to file for divorce right away.

 Legal Separation Forms

-To start the procedure, a legally married husband or wife is supposed to file both a petition for legal separation and a motion for temporary orders.
+To start the procedure, legally married spouses are supposed to file both a petition for legal separation and a motion for temporary orders.
 A couple is also required to come up with a separation agreement in Utah.
-It must address their custody, child maintenance, asset division, and other relevant issues.
-This document is legally binding on a husband and wife and thus may be used by a judge for protecting both spouses from any frivolous claims against one another.
+It must address their custody, child maintenance, asset division, and other relevant arrangements.
+This document is legally binding and thus may be used by a judge for protecting both spouses from any frivolous claims against one another.

 How Much Does It Cost to File for Legal Separation?